 Some who have attended the Annual Boardwalk Classic Car Show in the past have said that the area looks just as it probably did in the 1950’s and 1960’s when muscle cars were new and young guys took to the streets every Friday and Saturday night to look for girls and prove that there car was the best on the strip.

 Some would say the main event of the weekend is the Annual Boardwalk Classic Car Show.
 Others would argue that the Irish Festival is the main event.
 Happily, the two merge in a seamless way.
 Even those who came for one end up celebrating along with those who came for the other.

-For those who come to Wildwood for the Irish Festival, the car show is a happy addition to the festivities.
+For those who come to Wildwood for the Irish Weekend 2015, the car show is a happy addition to the festivities.
 The chance to see hundreds of classic cars just adds to the fun of the whole experience.

 For those who come to Wildwood for the car show it is a chance to show off their prized possessions to an extra 250,000 people who might otherwise not attend a car show.
 Either way, it is a win-win.